cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.md

     ![create_new_service.png](/images/spring_tutorial/create_new_service.png)

-6. Now you can see your services in the Services selection window.
-Select the PostgreSQL service and click Finish.
-Now the server starts to deploy our application to Cloud Foundry.
+6. Now you can see your services in the services selection window.
+Select the PostgreSQL service and click finish.
+Now the server will start to deploy your application to Cloud Foundry.
   ![spring-expensereport-login.png](/images/spring_tutorial/service_selection_1.png)

 ## Check Point
-1. Upon completion of deployment, we can go and visit the actual app at the URL `[app-name].cloudfoundry.com]`.
+1. Upon completion of deployment, we can go and visit the actual app at the URL `[app-name].cloudfoundry.com`.
   ![deployed_application_in_cloud_foundry.png](/images/spring_tutorial/deployed_application_in_cloud_foundry.png)

 * To get information about Tunneling to services on Cloud Foundry, please refer [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/postgresql-dataservice-tunnel-on-cloudfoundry.html).